LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 ## Appendix A - Glossary

-* *Carbon dioxide* - What the fuck is this?]
-* *LINDA* - Created by Aranclanos, Beautiful in Spanish
+* *LINDA* - Our environmental gas system, created by Aranclanos, Beautiful in Spanish
 * *Naps* - A healthy pastime
+* *Gas mixtures* - The datums that store gas information, key to listmos and our underlying method of handling well gas
-* *Diffs* - A difference between gasmixes.
+* *Diffs* - The differences between gasmixes.
 We want to get rid of these over time, and clump them up with their sources so we don't need to process too many turfs
+* *FEA* - Finite Element Analysis, the underlying system our atmos is built on top of.
+Ugly in Spanish
+* *Pipelines* - The datum that represents and handles the gasmixtures of a set of pipes and their components
+* *Components* - Atmos machines that act on pipelines, modifying their mix
+* *Active Turfs* - An optimization of FEA implemented in LINDA that causes processing to only occur when differences are equalizing
+* *Excited Groups* - Evens out groups of active turfs to compensate for the way `share()` works
+* *Carbon dioxide* - What the fuck is this?]
+* *MC* - The master controller, makes sure all subsystems get the time they need to process, prevents lockups from one subsystem having a lot of work

 ## Appendix B - How to test environmental atmos
 If you really want to get a feeling for how flow works you'll need to load up the game and make some diffs.
 What follows is a short description of how to set up testing.